ralphtandetzky/num-quaternion/SECURITY.md

 We take security vulnerabilities seriously and will address them as quickly as possible.

-## Response

-Upon receiving a security report, we will:
-1. Acknowledge receipt of your report within a week.
-2. Investigate and confirm the vulnerability.
-3. Provide an initial response within two weeks, including an estimated timeline for a fix.
-4. Notify you when the issue has been resolved.

 We appreciate your help in maintaining the security of `num-quaternion`.